-The cash flow statement contains three sets of activities namely operating, investing and financing.
-Usually, the investing and financing sections are calculated in a similar manner.
+The cash flow statement contains three sets of activities, namely operating, investing, and financing.
+Usually, the investing and financing sections are calculated similarly.

-- The indirect method of cash flow uses net income as the base and does the adjustments needed, i.e adding and subtracting the variables to convert the total net income to cash amount from operations.
+- The indirect method of cash flow uses net income as the base.
+It makes the adjustments needed, i.e., adding and subtracting the variables to convert the total net income to cash amount from operations.

 - The direct method of cash flow starts with cash transactions such as cash received and cash paid while ignoring the non-cash transactions.